PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 .. note::

-  You don't have to call :ref:`enableLinkTracking<tracking-outlink>` if you are :ref:`already adding and inline call to a link.<marking-outlinks-inline-calls>`.
+  You don't have to call :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` if you are :ref:`already adding and inline call to a link<marking-outlinks-inline-calls>`.

 A Tip
 """""

-To increase accuracy of download and outlink tracking, you can consider enabling the use of :ref:`navigator.sendBeacon()<navigation-send-beacon>`.
+To increase accuracy of download and outlink tracking, you can consider enabling the use of :ref:`navigator.sendBeacon<navigation-send-beacon>`.